 When in doubt, require a waiver!

-Tribal leaders will not be surprised when the surety and contractor request this.
+Tribal leaders will not be surprised when the surety and contractor request such changes.
 Sovereign immunity is a shield they guard closely and strive to protect.
 In some cases, tribes have waived bonds or cancelled contracts rather than give a waiver.
 It is an issue that must be addressed in a straightforward manner if Performance and Payment Bonds are desired on tribal contracts.